Sociotechnical study of a mobile-based community rewards program

 Sept 2015 – Dec 2015

-We designed “On the move”, a social ridesharing application that allows community members to share rides to different community events and meet new members on the way.
-“On the move” builds a social network of community organizers that is not only limited to the virtual world but also enables ways to connect in the physical world.
-As part of this project, we carried out extensive in-person interviews and iterative testing with paper prototypes to arrive at our final concept of “On the move.”
+As a branched out project, we designed “On the move”, a social ridesharing application that allows community members to share rides to different community events and meet new members on the way.
 This project was in collaboration with Union Capital Boston, a rewards-based community organizing initiative.
 A working prototype can be accessed from here (best viewed on the mobile browsers).
 To access the code, please click here.

 Interaction Design, Information Architecture, Prototyping, Graphic Design, User research, and Interviews

 Farnaz Irannejad Bisafar, Aditya Ponnada, Ameneh Shamekhi, and Andrea G. Parker.
 2017.
 A Sociotechnical Study of a Community-based Rewards Program: Insights on Building Social, Financial, and Human Capital.
 Proc.
 ACM Hum.-Comput.
 Interact.
 1, CSCW, Article 55 (December 2017), 21 pages.